Arctic Watershed Biogeochemistry Lab

 Partners and Supporters

-Some of the partners and supports of Dr. Lafreniere's research program
+Some of the partners and supporters of Dr. Lafreniere's Arctic Watershed Biogeochemistry research program

 - Cape Bounty Arctic Watershed Observatory (CBAWO)

 - Permafrost Net